tlklein/resume/README.md

 # Resume

-This repository contains the LaTeX source for my professional resume.
+This repository contains the LaTeX source code for my professional resume.

 ## Overview